fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 void ofApp::audioIn(ofSoundBuffer &inBuffer)
 ```

-alternatively you alternatively you can use the float buffer directly (now is commented). **In my experience it's more boring but it solved me an annoying vector error in Window 10 using audio jack.**
+alternatively you can use the float buffer directly (now is commented). **In my experience it's more boring but it solved me an annoying vector error in Window 10 using audio jack.**
 ```c++
 void ofApp::audioIn(float * input, int bufferSize, int nChannels)
 ```

 #Audio rewire

 Software compatibility is something very frustrating.
-For this reason we divided software for compatibility, usually we work on MacBook Pro and our clients use windows machine.
+For this reason we divided software for compatibility, usually we work on MacBook Pro with Mac OS and our clients use Windows OS machine.
-So ... from the bottom of my heart I apologise to linux users (which I admire every day) but I took into consideration only Mac OS and Windows.
+So, from the bottom of my heart - I apologise to linux users (which I admire every day) - but I took into consideration only Mac OS and Windows.

 Some other compatibility is available, but in this post we will only consider the combinations that we have personally tested.